suddhasatwahackathon/angular2appMaterial/README.md

 ###### @angular/platform-browser/animations - As an alternate of ng-animate for navigation and other sliding page transition.

-### Project Dependency

-Nodejs Installed, if already installed skip that

-### Following steps before that:

-* Run npm install @angular-cli
+### Structure in Angular 2.0

-* Add @ngModule where we initialise and import all the component and declare directive and importing http module routing module and if we use material then need to import material module in the root stage using .forRoot().
+* Addition of @ngModule in the new edition where we initialize and import all the component and declare directive and importing http module routing module and if we use material then need to import material module in the root stage using .forRoot().

 * Now if we use sublime we can install typescript package along with John papa ng2 which gives you all the hint and syntax error for better code standard and free from misspelt.
 These typescript package check also runtime error so that easy to code.